African Lion Safari

 Wildlife Preservation Canada

-Established in 1985, Wildlife Preservation Canada (WPC) is a national charity devoted to saving endangered animal species facing imminent extinction in Canada – species whose numbers in the wild are so low that habitat protection alone is not enough.
-WPC provides expert hands-on care to various reptile, amphibian, bird, and insect species at risk in projects across Canada, while building Canada’s conservation capacity by providing opportunities for Canadian scientists to develop expertise working with animal species at risk and contributing to the overall body of endangered species conservation knowledge.
+Established in 1985, Wildlife Preservation Canada (WPC) is a national charity devoted to saving endangered animal species facing imminent extinction in Canada.
+We are proud to partner with WPC on joint conservation projects, for example, Loggerhead Shrike and bumblebees, thereby building Canada’s conservation capacity by providing opportunities for Canadian scientists to develop expertise working with animal species at risk and contributing to the overall body of endangered species conservation knowledge.

 The Canadian Species Initiative is built on collaboration and partnerships.
 We are always seeking new opportunities.
 Contact us to find out how you can get involved.